Generic selectors

 Rob: Why do they eat it?
 Is there some medicinal value to it?

 Jonathan: Well, I mean, yeah.
-There’s probably you know, affirmation of masculinity, but anyhow it must be said they serve it to women every bit as avidly as they serve it to men.
+There’s probably, you know, affirmation of masculinity, but anyhow, it must be said they serve it to women every bit as avidly as they serve it to men.

 But I want to start a little earlier and ask you about how you began as a food writer.
 I know that you were a cellist.
-You had a scholarship for school for cello.
+You had a scholarship for school for the cello.
 You were a music critic.
 With all those different talents and all those different interests, what about food told you that was the direction to go into?

 Jonathan: Well, I backed into it.
 My first job out of college was at the Daily Journal, which is the law newspaper downtown.
-I ended up at the LA Weekly because I got tired of ghost writing columns called things like “Tips on Torts.”
+I ended up at the LA Weekly because I got tired of ghostwriting columns called things likeTips on Torts.”

 But the idea of writing about it seemed just too vulgar.
 But it turned out that it was fun, that the sort of muscles that you need to write about food, which is sort of a decent palate, a sort of appreciation for nuance, a way of whittling things down to abstractions, which I got a lot from music, right?

-Rob: What do you mean, “whittling things down to nuance”?
+Rob: What do you mean,whittling things down to nuance”?

-Jonathan: Well, if you’re… If you think about it, it’s really hard to say describe a guitar solo without being in reference to other guitar solos.
-If you’re just trying to describe the sound and you’re trying to describe the melody, you’re trying to describe the harmonics, things that are going on and you’ve got to realize, you realize that the people you’re writing for, unlike you, haven’t necessarily taken five years of music theory, then it’s difficult but it’s something that you can do if you try really hard at mastering that.
+Jonathan: Well, if you’reIf you think about it, it’s really hard to describe a guitar solo without being about other guitar solos.
+If you’re just trying to describe the sound and you’re trying to describe the melody, you’re trying to describe the harmonics, things that are going on and you’ve got to realize, you realize that the people you’re writing for, unlike you, haven’t necessarily taken five years of music theory, then it’s difficult but it’s something that you can do if you try hard at mastering that.

 Rob: What do you mean, do it without censors?
-With out external censors, internal censors?
+Without external censors, internal censors?

 Jonathan: Well, you know.
-If you’re writing about fucking, it’s going to be… If you’re doing it for the Los Angeles Times, there are going to be a lot of things in the way of you being able to describe that…
+If you’re writing about fucking, it’s going to be If you’re doing it for the Los Angeles Times, there are going to be a lot of things in the way of you being able to describe that

 Rob: Right.
 Right.

 Rob: This class is suddenly a lot racier than I thought it would be.
-But as you were saying, extremely intimate, extremely physical, and that seems to be one of the challenges because it is also so personal how we taste, and how you taste something and how you convey that to somebody who doesn’t have your taste buds and your context.
+But as you were saying, extremely intimate, extremely physical, and that seems to be one of the challenges because it is also so personal how we taste, and how you taste something, and how you convey that to somebody who doesn’t have your taste buds and your context.

-We were talking before how the temptation is to say, “I ate some place, it was good.”
+We were talking before about how the temptation is to say,I ate at some place, it was good.
 But how do you unpack that into something meaningful to other people?

 How does it fit into your experience of a burrito?
 How does it compare in the context of the world of burritos?
 What is this burrito saying about the person who makes it?
 Does it, is it one of those gigantic overstuffed, over-steamed San Francisco monstrosities that has grilled meat and black beans and handfuls of cheese and a salad and everything else you can think of stuffed in there?

 And once you unpack that in your mind and what it says about the region, what it says about the people that are cooking it, then maybe you want to go outwards a little bit.
-Maybe you do want to be explicit about the, what happens especially in Los Angeles is this inter-cultural thing, like this place Oki Dogs, these burritos I used to write about.
-Like, I mean, the original branch of it was like Ground Zero for the L A punk rock scene in the late seventies, but the idea that you have a burrito which is a Mexican American thing filled with, say, pastrami which is Jewish with sautéed cabbage, which is Japanese, with pickles and with American cheese, that’s—let’s say that’s being made by Japanese from Okinawa and being served to a primarily African American clientele.
+Maybe you do want to be explicit about what happens, especially in Los Angeles is this inter-cultural thing, like this place Oki Dogs, these burritos I used to write about.
+Like, I mean, the original branch of it was like Ground Zero for the L A punk rock scene in the late seventies, but the idea that you have a burrito which is a Mexican American thing filled with, say, pastrami which is Jewish with sautéed cabbage, which is Japanese, with pickles and with American cheese, that’slet’s say that’s being made by Japanese from Okinawa and being served to a primarily African American clientele.

 Rob: By Latino cooks.